anzipex/titles_parser_vsrg/README.md

 # titles_parser_vsrg
-For scrapping any Titles on pages from http://vsrecommendedgames.wikia.com to text file
+For scrapping any 'Titles' on pages http://vsrecommendedgames.wikia.com

 ###### Requirements:
 ```
-Python 3 or higher (i used Python 3.4.3)
+Python 3 or higher (I used Python 3.4.3)
-pip install requests (i used 2.2.1)
+pip install requests (I used 2.2.1)
-pip install pandas (i used 0.22.0)
+pip install pandas (I used 0.22.0)
-pip install lxml (i used 3.3.3)
+pip install lxml (I used 3.3.3)
 ```

 ###### Usage example: